chefspec/fauxhai/README.md

 ### Fixturing

-If you want to use fauxhai as "fixture" data, you can store real JSON in your project and use the `:path` option:
+If you want to use Fauxhai as "fixture" data, you can store real JSON in your project and use the `:path` option:

 ```ruby
 require 'chefspec'